-- (i) Private Pilot Licence (PPL) Aeroplane/Helicopter - (ii) Commercial Pilot Licence (CPL) Aeroplane / Helicopter - (iii) Airline Transport Pilot Licence (ATPL)- Aeroplane / Helicopter
+- (i) Private Pilot Licence (PPL) Aeroplane/Helicopter - (ii) Commercial Pilot Licence (CPL) Aeroplane / Helicopter - (iii) Airline Transport Pilot Licence (ATPL) Aeroplane / Helicopter

-11.4 Requirements for issuance of civil pilots licences
+11.4 Requirements for issuance of civil pilot licenses

-- a) Age: As applicable for each category of licence. - b) Knowledge: Shall have been successful in all the subjects as appropriate as per ANO(OPS)A-4. - c) Experience: The experience requirement, which should be satisfied, is as per the Standards in ANO (OPS)A-4 - d) Skill Test: An applicant shall have been successful in the skill test conducted by a CAAB examiner either on a aircraft of civil registry.
+- a) Age: As applicable for each category of licence. - Knowledge: Shall have been successful in all the subjects as appropriate as per ANO (OPS) A-4. - c) Experience: The experience requirement, which should be satisfied, is as per the Standards in ANO (OPS) A-4 - d) Skill Test: An applicant shall have been successful in the skill test conducted by a CAAB examiner on an aircraft of civil registry.